City-Bureau/field-guide/site/content/going-public/q-i’ve-already-completed-my-application-why-am-i-getting-this-reminder-that-i-need-to-update-it.md

 ---
 **Answer:**

-We’ve added a short skills survey to complete you are eligible to apply for assignments on the new app.
+We’ve added a brief skills survey to help our staff better track growth, gaps and needs with the Documenters Program.
+If you filled out a Documenters application before October 2018, you'll need and fill out this short survey in order to complete your eligibility.
+The survey will be included in the Documenters Program application for all applicants after October 2018.

 To update your application:

 1. Log in to https://beta.documenters.org.
 2. Click on your initials in the upper right hand corner.